Inflectra/rapise-documentation/docs/Guide/dynamics_ax.md

 ### Table Filter Combo

-Table filter combo is recognized as a pair of objects: `Scope` and `DropDown`.
-The `Scope` is of type [DynamicsAXMenuItem](/Libraries/DynamicsAXMenuItem/) and used to open the `DropDown` of type [DynamicsAXMenuDropDownList](/Libraries/DynamicsAXMenuDropDownList/).
+A table filter combo is recognized as a pair of objects: `Scope` and `DropDown`.
+The `Scope` object is of type [DynamicsAXMenuItem](/Libraries/ses_lib_dynamicsax/DynamicsAXMenuItem.js) and is used to open the `DropDown` object of type [DynamicsAXMenuDropDownList](/Libraries/ses_lib_dynamicsax/DynamicsAXMenuDropDownList.js).

 ![Table Filter](./img/dynamicsaxtablefilter.png)

-Recorded steps look like:
+The recorded steps look like:

 **RVL**